eddycharly/terraform-provider-kops/docs/resources/cluster.md

 - `name` - (Required) - String - Name is the name of the member within the etcd cluster.
 - `instance_group` - (Required) - String - InstanceGroup is the instanceGroup this volume is associated.
 - `volume_type` - (Optional) - String - VolumeType is the underlying cloud storage class.
-- `volume_iops` - (Optional) - Int - If volume type is io1, then we need to specify the number of Iops.
+- `volume_iops` - (Optional) - Int - If volume type is io1, then we need to specify the number of IOPS.
 - `volume_throughput` - (Optional) - Int - Parameter for disks that support provisioned throughput.
 - `volume_size` - (Optional) - Int - VolumeSize is the underlying cloud volume size.
-- `kms_key_id` - (Optional) - String - KmsKeyId is a AWS KMS ID used to encrypt the volume.
+- `kms_key_id` - (Optional) - String - KmsKeyID is a AWS KMS ID used to encrypt the volume.
 - `encrypted_volume` - (Optional) - Bool - EncryptedVolume indicates you want to encrypt the volume.

 ### etcd_backup_spec